MrVogorip/IntelligentSystems/README.md

 Lab 4

-Recognize graphic information and display the results
+Recognize graphic information and display the results.

 Screenshot: